vijaya22/chair.co/docs/PIXEL_SAMPLING.md

 - [ ] Fallback: on failure, try `EyeDropper` API when user explicitly clicks “Pick from screen” (if available).
 - [ ] Tests: unit-test mapping helper; manual runbook for zoom/DPI; verify panel still opens and works.
 - [ ] Docs: update README with permission rationale and how sampling works.

+## Limitations Without "tabs"
+- Requires a user gesture on the extension (toolbar button or command) to grant `activeTab` before sampling; content script clicks alone do not grant it.
+- Grant resets on navigation.
+Keep UX nudge minimal and clear.

 ## Acceptance Criteria
 - [ ] Clicking the icon samples and shows the correct color swatch.